michaelnera/dauft/README.md

 # DAUFT

-    Design Applications Using Foundation Templates
+    **Design Applications Using Foundation Templates**

+    This gem uses [Zurb Foundation](http://foundation.zurb.com/templates.php) HTML templates.

+    This gem requires you to install **zurb-foundation** gem.

+    For the current version, these are the available templates: Banded, Blog, Feed, Grid, and Store

 ## Installation

-Add this line to your application's Gemfile:
+First, add zurb-foundation gem.
+Add this to your Gemfile under assets group:

+    gem 'zurb-foundation'

+Then, add this line under development group:

     gem 'dauft'